aastrong/aastrong/README.md

 ### A little about me

 I joined github 2012, working as a front-end Developer.
-Since then, I have 5000+ commits, worked at 3 different companies, and have created more than 100 Drupal and Wordpress websites.
+Since then, I have 5000+ commits, worked at 5 different agencies, and have created more than 200+ Drupal and Wordpress websites.

 <hr/>